LSDOlab/csdl/CONTRIBUTING.md

 ## Configuration Management

-The `omtools` repository is hosted on GitHub and uses Git as its Source Control Manager.
+The `csdl` repository is hosted on GitHub and uses Git as its Source Control Manager.

 It is recommended to create a username on GitHub and